pokt-network/docs/content/community/governance/_index.md

 weight: 10
 aliases:
     - home/community/governance/README.md
+description: Learn about the Pocket DAO and how proposals are created and managed.
 ---

 Pocket Network is a pioneer in a new era of democratically-governed digital public goods.
-Our Decentralized Autonomous Organization \(DAO\) means that you, our community, will control all aspects of our protocol and ecosystem.
+Our Decentralized Autonomous Organization (DAO) means that you, our community, will control all aspects of our protocol and ecosystem.

 Pocket uses off-chain governance because it’s the most flexible and future-proof way for us to organize our DAO.
 For more on our reasoning behind this, check out our [Lean Governance Thesis](https://github.com/pokt-network/governance/blob/master/constitution/The%20Lean%20Governance%20Thesis.pdf).